OneGraph/graphql-codex/src/examples/MuxVideoAssetQuery.md

 description: |
   Find a VideoAsset on Mux via its id.

-  You'll need your Mux access token `id`/`secret` for the variables, and the id of your Mux asset:
+  You'll need your Mux access token `id`/`secret` for the variables (find them on the [Mux dashboard settings](https://dashboard.mux.com/settings/access-tokens)), and the id of your Mux asset:

   ```
   {